Kollu Ravindra: Political life

-Kollu Ravindra entered politics in 1998 as Youth President of the Telugu Desam Party in Machilipatnam, a position he held for ten years.
+Kollu Ravindra entered politics in 1998 as Youth President of the Telugu Desam Party (TDP) in Machilipatnam, a position he held for ten years.
 He was then given the TDP ticket in Machilipatnam for the May 2009 Andhra Pradesh Assembly elections.
 He lost that election by 9,300 votes to the Congress candidate Perni Venkataramaiah.
-Five years later in 2014, he defeated the same Perni Venkataramaiah by 15,800 votes.
+Five years later, in 2014, he defeated the same Perni Venkataramaiah by 15,800 votes.
 He then entered the Andhra Pradesh Cabinet with two portfolios: Handlooms & Excise and BC Welfare and Empowerment.

+In March 2015, Kollu Ravindra started Sparsha, a charity dedicated to the education of poor people in Machilipatnam.

 Following a cabinet reshuffle in April 2017, he was appointed Minister for Law & Justice, Skill Development, Youth, Sports, Unemployment Benefits, NRI Empowerment and Relations.

-In March 2015, Kollu Ravindra started Sparsha, a charity dedicated to the education of poor people in Machilipatnam.

 Personal life

-Kollu Ravindra is married and having two sons.
+Kollu Ravindra is married to Neelima and the couple has two sons.
 His father-in-law is former Andhra Pradesh Cabinet Minister Nadakuditi Narasimha Rao.

-As Minister

-In February 2019 kollu ravindra launched Youth for Andhra mobile app.

-In July 2018 kollu ravindra inaugurated APNRT Migrant Resource building in guntur district.

-In June 2018 kollu ravindra inaugurated Cargo services in Gannavaram international airport.

-In May 2018 kollu ravindra inaugurated naipunya at Mangalagiri.